craigatk/opentelemetry-gradle-plugin/README.md

 ## Changelog

+* 3.0.1
+  * Handle missing value exception when using configuration cache and no tests are run in the build
 * 3.0.0
   * **Breaking change**: minimum supported version of Gradle is now Gradle 8.0
   * Added support passing trace ID and span ID as environment variables to `Exec` tasks